 • Conscientiousness.
 This has been shown for decades to be a good predictor of outcomes at work as well as outcomes in education (Busato et al, 2000).
 It is also a key component of resilience.
 The person who is emotionally stable and highly conscientious is much more likely to be able to cope with life’s challenges.

 There is strong evidence that these characteristics have a substantial genetic component and tend not to change much over the course of a person’s life.
-If you measure these characteristics (click here to find out how) you will gain a far more accurate perception of a person’s future potential.
+If you measure these characteristics (using psychometric testing) you will gain a far more accurate perception of a person’s future potential.

 This is my final post of the year and I would like to say thank you to the thousands of people who have honoured me by reading my weekly contributions.
 The feedback from so many of you and the growth in readership is truly gratifying.
 I wish you all a wonderful holiday period.